lmitelman/lmitelman.github.io/content/posts/silent-launches.md

 title: "The Art of Silent Launches"
 date: 2024-02-04T08:33:12-03:00
 draft: false
-description: "A dive into effective strategies for smoother feature rollouts."
+description: "A dive into effective strategies for gradual feature rollouts."
 categories: [ Software Engineering ]
 ShowToC: true
 ---